SillyTavern/SillyTavern/public/notes/content.md

 To import Character.AI chats, use this tool: [https://github.com/0x000011b/characterai-dumper](https://github.com/0x000011b/characterai-dumper).

+## Tokenizer

+A tokenizer is a tool that breaks down a piece of text into smaller units called tokens.
+These tokens can be individual words or even parts of words, such as prefixes, suffixes, or punctuation.
+A rule of thumb is that one token generally corresponds to 3~4 characters of text.

+SillyTavern can use the following tokenizers while forming a request to the AI backend:

+1. None.
+Each token is estimated to be ~3.3 characters, rounded up to the nearest integer. **Try this if your prompts get cut off on high context lengths.** This approach is used by KoboldAI Lite.
+2. GPT-3 tokenizer. **Use to get more accurate counts on OpenAI character cards.** Can be previewed here: [OpenAI Tokenizer](https://platform.openai.com/tokenizer).
+3. (Legacy) GPT-2/3 tokenizer.
+Used by original TavernAI. **Pick this if you're unsure.** More info: [gpt-2-3-tokenizer](https://github.com/josephrocca/gpt-2-3-tokenizer).
+4. Sentencepiece tokenizer.
+Used by LLaMA model family: Alpaca, Vicuna, Koala, etc. **Pick if you use a LLaMA model.**

 ## Advanced Formatting

 The settings provided in this section allow for more control over the prompt building strategy.
 Most specifics of the prompt building depend on whether a Pygmalion model is selected or special formatting is force-enabled.
 The core differences between the formatting schemas are listed below.